Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 What Is the Hardest Part About Dropshipping?

 Finding a reliable dropshipping supplier is the hardest part of dropshipping.
-Research says that 84% of ecommerce retailers say finding a good supplier is the main challenge to starting a dropshipping business in 2024.
-Circumvent this issue and source pre-vetted wholesalers on platforms like CJ Dropshipping, Spocket, or AutoDS.
+Research says that 84% of ecommerce retailers said it's their main challenge.
+One way out of this issue is to source pre-vetted wholesalers.
+Platforms like CJ Dropshipping, Spocket, or AutoDS are helpful for this.

 Another option is to use a sourcing agent from China, such as Supplyia or Skylard.
 They have numerous contacts and can find the best suppliers for your online business.
 But, the key is to secure multiple suppliers (ideally 2-3).
 Then, you omit the risk of running out of inventory, supply chain issues, or slow shipping times.